Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 We need to make a toggle switch/toggle switch which uses transport belts instead of lanes as inputs and outputs.
 This can be accomplished using sideloading onto the correct lane for the inputs and sideloading onto an underground belt for the outputs, shown in Figure~\ref{fig:belt 0.15 tw/tw}.

 The initial state of each toggle switch/toggle switch is encoded by the state of a splitter.
-We place a single item at the start location, and it simulates the robot in zero-player motion planning, reaching the goal location if and only if the robot does.
+We place a single item at the start location, and it simulates the agent in zero-player motion planning, reaching the goal location if and only if the agent does.

-\subsubsection{Factorio 0.16 and later}
+\paragraph{Factorio 0.16 and later.}

 In 0.16, splitters were changed to alternate each lane separately and all item types together.
 A splitter now has only two bits of state, one for each lane, and all items of any type entering on the same lane will alternate output belts.
 We will always have items in the left lane. \footnote{To ensure this, we make fan-ins using sideloading of the right handedness, or just sideload onto the left lane immediately before entering each gadget.} Also in 0.16, splitters were given a setting to sort items: items of a specified type take one exit belt, and all others take the other exit belt.